YounesMoukhlij/Younes.ai/README.md

   - **Partial**: Firefox, Edge
   - **Unsupported**: Safari, most mobile browsers
   - *Enable microphone permissions for full functionality*
+- ** ⚠️ OpenAI is not free so implement it, but the only answer is check pricing ...

 #### **Real-time Streaming** ⚡
 - **Technology**: Server-Sent Events (SSE)